 How Old was Jesus When the Wise Men Came?

-It seems every Christmas someone, a pastor, a friend, or a teacher, pulls out the Wise Men/Young Jesus view and insists that the Nativity scenes and the common Christmas story are all wrong because Jesus had to have been a young child by the time the wise men arrived in Bethlehem.
+It seems every Christmas someone, a pastor, a friend, or a teacher, insists that the Nativity scenes and the common Christmas story are all wrong because Jesus had to have been a toddler by the time the wise men arrived in Bethlehem.
 Is this Biblical?
 I would like to answer this question once and for all, "How old was Jesus when the Wise Men came?"

 There are two views on this question.
 The traditional view is that Jesus was a baby.
 I call this view the Wise Men/Baby Jesus view.
 The other view says that Jesus was one or two years old.
-I call this view the Wise Men/Young Jesus view.The Wise Men/Young Jesus View
+I call this view the Wise Men/Toddler Jesus view.The Wise Men/Toddler Jesus View

-The Wise Men/Young Jesus view seems to have it roots in the actions of King Herod at the time of Jesus' birth.
+The Wise Men/Toddler Jesus view seems to have it roots in the actions of King Herod at the time of Jesus' birth.
 When the wise men came to him looking for the Messiah, he asked them when the star had appeared (Matthew 2:7).
 The wise men went to visit Jesus and then returned home.
 When Herod saw that they did not return to him as he had asked them to, he "was exceeding wroth, and sent forth, and slew all the children that were in Bethlehem, and in all the coasts thereof, from two years old and under, according to the time which he had diligently enquired of the wise men."
-(Matthew 2:16) Evidently, Herod figured that Jesus had to have been born any time from when the star appeared on.
+(Matthew 2:16 KJV) Evidently, Herod figured that Jesus had to have been born at some time around when the star appeared or later.

-Actually in the Bible times it was common to stay in someone's house as a non-paying guest because hotels were very rare.
-It is highly unlikely that there was an inn in Bethlehem.
-The term, inn, in the Bible can also refer to a guest room in a house (the Greek word for inn is translated guest chamber in the KJV in Mark 14:14 and Luke 22:11).
+In the Bible times when people traveled, they stayed in homes as non-paying guests because hotels were very rare.
+There were no Holiday Inns or Motel 6s.
 The law commanded the Jews to treat strangers as themselves and not take advantage of them (Leviticus 19:33).
 It was wrong for them to charge money for travelers to spend the night.
+Because of this, it is highly unlikely that there was an inn in Bethlehem.

 When the people in the guest room saw that Mary had given birth to Jesus, it is likely that someone offered to sleep in the barn so Mary and Jesus could sleep in the house.
 So the wise men could have come the day Jesus was born and found him in a house.
-The mention of a house does not require or hint that Jesus was not a baby.The Wise Men/Baby Jesus View
+The mention of a house does not require or hint that Jesus was not a baby.The Wise Men Arrived in Jerusalem When Jesus Was Born

-Another proof for the Wise Men/Baby Jesus view is Matthew 2:1.
+Another proof for the Wise Men/Baby Jesus view is Matthew 2:1 KJV.
 "Now when Jesus was born in Bethlehem of Judaea in the days of Herod the king, behold, there came wise men from the east to Jerusalem."
 This verse states that the wise men came into Jerusalem "when Jesus was born".
 They did not come a year later.
 They came when he was born.
-In Jerusalem they were only half a day’s journey from Bethlehem.The Christmas Timeline

 Jesus was born at night in the barn.
 Angels appeared to shepherds telling them of Jesus' birth.
 They found Jesus lying in the feed trough of the barn.